-With a 5mm thick material at the front it will help you float a lot easier.
+With a 5 mil thick material around the front, it will help you float a lot easier.
 This added buoyancy will make a big difference, especially on longer distances.
-When you first put this on and get in the water you’ll also notice that the material feels a bit different.
+When you first put this on and get in the water, you’ll also notice that the material feels a bit different.

 That’s because you get the advantage of less drag in the water.
 The surface will feel as smooth as anything you could imagine.
 More buoyancy and less drag mean you can gain some valuable time.

 The arms and legs are designed to essentially stay out of your way.
-You will have a great range of motion even in very intense training or races.
-That means you don’t have to adapt your swimming style when you wear this.
+That means you don’t have to adapt to your swimming style when you wear this.

-One downside is that if you have a larger than average neck size, then you can feel some chaffing the first times you wear it.
+One downside is that if you have a larger than average neck size, then you can feel some chaffing the first time you wear it.